 \section{Conclusion}

-This paper develops leave-one-out regression-adjusted estimators for treatment effects under simple and complete random assignment.
+This article develops leave-one-out regression-adjusted estimators of average treatment effects under simple and complete random assignment.
 We show that these estimators are exactly unbiased in finite populations, achieve the asymptotic efficiency of the interacted regression of \citet{lin2013agnostic}, and admit closed-form expressions for their variance.
 Regularization through leave-one-out ridge adjustment ensures robustness to high-leverage observations and stabilizes inference even in small samples.
 Our theoretical results establish a design-based foundation for regression adjustment that unifies classical unbiasedness, modern efficiency results, and practical inference procedures.
 Empirical evaluations confirm the estimators’ excellent finite-sample performance across different designs.

-Beyond the settings considered here, future work could extend our framework to stratified or covariate-adaptive designs, to clustered or networked experiments, and to high-dimensional or nonparametric adjustments.
-Such extensions would further connect design-based causal inference with modern statistical learning while preserving the transparency and interpretability that motivate experimental design in the first place.
+Natural next steps include extending the framework to stratified or covariate-adaptive designs and to clustered or networked experiments, and incorporating high-dimensional or nonparametric adjustments.
+Taken together, these directions define a broad agenda for design-based regression adjustment in modern experimental settings.

 \begin{appendix}